sasa-b/command-bus/README.md

 * **ImmutableResponseMiddleware** - throws an Exception if you have properties without _readonly_ modifier defined on your response objects

 ### Event
-If you add the `SasaB\CommandBus\Middleware\EventMiddleware` you will be able to subscribe to the following events:
+If you add the `SasaB\MessageBus\Middleware\EventMiddleware` you will be able to subscribe to the following events:
 *

 ### Response Types